-Learning to control such a nonlinear system to achieve a certain behavior is not an easy task.
 The proposed algorithm uses an LQ-Controller for supervisory purposes.
-This controller is applied to the linearized model of the cart-pole system by using Euler approximation technique with a time step of 0.02 s and intervene only during the balancing task of the pendulum (for $\left|\theta\right| \leq 15$ °) .
+This controller is applied to the linearized model of the cart-pole system by using Euler approximation technique with a time step of 0.02 s and intervene only during the balancing task of the pendulum (for $\mid \theta \mid \leq 15$ °).
 The state space is partitioned into boxes of equivalent states (12705 boxes were used for the swinging up task and 270 boxes for the balancing task).

 The whole system (RL agent , pole-cart model and LQ-controller) was implemented in Matlab.
 The Q-Learning algorithm utilizes the same parameters as indicted in the first experiment.
-At the beginning of each episode, the pendulum is initialized in downward position (angle $\,\theta=180^\circ$) with zero angular velocity.
+At the beginning of each episode, the pendulum is initialized in downward position (angle $\,\theta=180^\circ)$ with zero angular velocity.
 The agent has three available actions corresponding to forces of - 10, 0, +10.
 These actions are chosen small enough so that the only way to move the pendulum higher and higher is by swinging back and forth.
 The objective is to find a policy that will drive the pendulum past the upward position (the unstable equilibrium state) and maintaining the pendulum in that position for as long as possible.

-As is illustrated by the learning curves depicted in Figures 6 through 9, the supervised RL agent gives better results in terms of convergence speed than those obtained without any supervision, and in terms of robustness to perturbation compared to the LQ-Controller.
+As is illustrated by the learning curves depicted in Figures 6 through 8, the supervised RL agent gives better results in terms of convergence speed than those obtained without any supervision, and in terms of robustness to perturbation compared to the LQ-Controller.
 Figure 6 shows that the learning performance of the supervised agent is higher compared to the unsupervised case.
 The obtained curves are plotted by averaging produced success during 50000 learning episodes.
 Results for the pole balancing learning problem are depicted in Figure 7 where it is shown that the proposed agent has more success in maintaining the inverted pendulum in the vertical position within an angle less than 15°.
-If we looked at the magnitude of command signal that are issued by the RL agent and the LO-controller we can easily notice on Figure 9 that the latter produce action signals of very high magnitude (much more greater than ± 25 N at the beginning of the balancing task) whereas actions of the former are limited to \pm 10 N only.
-Thus, if the command signal is constrained to acceptable values, i.e. ± 10 N for instance, it will take a longer time for the LQ-controller to stabilize the inverted pole.
-Figure 8 describes the reaction of the two controllers to an impulsive perturbation (the pole has been given an impulse of 75° / s).
-We can notice that the RL-based controller was very rapid in, effectively, responding to this perturbation by driving and stabilizing the pole to its vertical position than it is done by the LQcontroller (it takes 250 iterations for the controller, i.e. $250 \times 0.02s = 5$ s, whereas for the RL agent it is just 30 iterations, i.e. $30 \times 0.02s = 0.6 \text{ s}$).
-Due to its generalization property, the RL agent demonstrates a better ability to adapt to strong perturbations.
+If we looked at the magnitude of command signal that are issued by the RL agent and the LQ-controller we can easily notice on Figure 8 that the latter produce action signals of very high magnitude (much more greater than \pm 25 N at the beginning of the balancing task) whereas actions of the former are limited to \pm 10 N only.
+Thus, if the command signal is constrained to acceptable values, i.e. \pm 10 N for instance, it will take a longer time for the LQ-controller to stabilize the inverted pole.